next-multilingual/next-multilingual/README.md

 Short for "get multilingual configuration", this function will generate a Next.js config that will meet most use cases. `getMulConfig` takes the following arguments:

 - `applicationIdentifier` — The unique application identifier that will be used as a messages key prefix.
 - `locales` — The actual desired locales of the multilingual application.
-Only BCP47 language tags following the `language`-`country` format are accepted.
+The first locale will be the default locale.
+Only BCP 47 language tags following the `language`-`country` format are accepted.
 For more details on why, refer to the [design decisions](../../docs/design-decisions.md) document.
 - `options` (optional) — Options part of a [Next.js configuration](https://nextjs.org/docs/api-reference/next.config.js/introduction) object.
 - Also a few other arguments you probably will never need to use - check in your IDE (JSDoc) for more details.